-A. Sorry, just before you go on, you had stopped at this statement, questioning intelligence and dispassionately, can I offer you a reflection on that?
+1 deliberations?
+2 Α. Sorry, just before you go on, you had stopped at this 3 statement, questioning intelligence and 4 dispassionately, can I offer you a reflection on that?
 5 97 Q. Please do, yes.
-Sorry, I should have given you the opportunity?

-- 7 Apologies.
-This is the piece for me where the Α. 8 impression and interpretation of what a Board does gets lost.
-Because a Board should be about having an 9 engaged, informed, intelligent conversation.
-10 12 · 11 11 all working for the same outcome, to get the best 12 decision that will impact on those that we are here to 13 So it is really important that we do the serve.
-14 rigorous piece, that we do the constructive piece and 15 there is a support and challenge function in there for 12:11 16 each other, not just that it is a support for the 17 executives or the challenge for the execs and support 18 for the Non-Execs, it has got to be a support and 19 challenge function for both. - 20 Thank you for that.
-That does provide a better context 12:11 98 Q. then for some of the information we are going to look 21 22 at.
-As I say I will just give the headlines of some of these, a typical pack.
+Sorry, I should have given you the 12:10 6 opportunity?
+7 Α. Apologies.
+This is the piece for me where the 8 impression and interpretation of what a Board does gets 9 lost.
+Because a Board should be about having an 10 engaged, informed, intelligent conversation.
+We are 12:11 11 all working for the same outcome, to get the best 12 decision that will impact on those that we are here to 13 serve.
+So it is really important that we do the 14 rigorous piece, that we do the constructive piece and 15 there is a support and challenge function in there for 12:11 16 each other, not just that it is a support for the 17 executives or the challenge for the execs and support 18 for the Non-Execs, it has got to be a support and 19 challenge function for both.
+20 98 Q. Thank you for that.
+That does provide a better context 12:11 21 then for some of the information we are going to look 22 at.
+As I say I will just give the headlines of some of 23 these, a typical pack.
 So obviously an agenda.
-23 24 Chair, if you don't mind, I'll just read out the 25 references and if anything needs to come of any of this 12:12 we'll know where the documents are.
-So when I read out 26 27 a reference, it is just an example of one such agenda, an example can be found at TRU-122076.
-28 They also 29 usually contain the minutes of previous meetings of the
+So, 24 Chair, if you don't mind, I'll just read out the 25 references and if anything needs to come of any of this 12:12 26 we'll know where the documents are.
+So when I read out 27 a reference, it is just an example of one such agenda, 28 an example can be found at TRU-122076.
+They also 29 usually contain the minutes of previous meetings of the